Skip to content

 About the Author

-Coach Mike Brennan, CSCS
+Coach Mike Brennan

 NSCA-certified strength and conditioning specialist, former competitive natural bodybuilder, and nutrition coach with 15+ years of experience.
 I've meal prepped every Sunday for over a decade and have coached 400+ clients through the exact strategies on this site.
 Everything here is field-tested, not theoretical.